-Sessions are by appointment only, with appointments available Monday to Saturday and on Wednesday evening.
+Sessions are by appointment only, with appointments available Tuesday to Saturday.

 You do not need a referral to see a Psychologist, however it is important to discuss your concerns with your GP, as you may be eligible for a referral under Medicare and a rebate for your sessions.
 This will also enable us to work as a team with your GP to support you.
 Referrals are also welcome from Workcover and the Department of Veteran's Affairs.

-I will continue to provide Psychology services through Telehealth (videoconference) or telephone.
+I will continue to provide Psychology services in the clinic or through Telehealth (videoconference) or telephone.
 While it is different to sitting together in the clinic, Telehealth has been shown to be very effective mode of support.
 I am very experienced using both of these methods and to support your engagement in this way.
 I understand that this change may be difficult or uncomfortable for some, and I encourage you to work through this with me.
-Please advise me if you would prefer to cancel your appointments until this situation passes.

 What do we need to do?